 Parameters:path - The path to the new directory

-Code to change current directory:Let's say I wanted to change the directory to a directory called "freelancer" inside the "flexiple".
+Code to change current directory:Let's say I want to change the current directory to a subdirectory called "freelancer" that is present inside the "flexiple" directory.

 Limitations and Caveats:

-- The python get current directory method only return the current working directory, in case you want the entire path, use os.path.realpath(file)
+os.getcwdmethod only returns the current working directory, in case you want the entire path, use the

-- Unlike the python get current directory the change directory requires a parameter that needs to be a directory, and if not python return a NotADirectoryError
+os.getcwdthe change directory requires a parameter that needs to be a directory, if not, Python returns a

 - If the directory does not exist then a